 What is the age of consent?

-The age of consent is the age in which a person can legally agree to any sexual activity ranging from kissing and fondling to full sexual intercourse.
+The age of consent is the age at which a person can legally agree to sexual activity.
+Sexual activity is determined to be everything ranging from kissing and fondling to sexual intercourse.

 - Their sexual partner is in a position of trust or authority towards them, such as a coach or teacher